-- Contact: White people pay little attention to their race or they consider themselves colorblind/non-racist.
-Many Whites spend their entire life in this place and assume they are simply “normal.” (p.
+- Contact: White people pay little attention to their race or consider themselves colorblind/non-racist.
+Many Whites spend their entire life in this place and assume their thoughts/experiences are simply “normal.” (p.
 188-89)

 - Disintegration: This is the first status after a White person becomes aware of racism.
 White people feel guilt, shame, and anger.
-They often respond by feeling a responsibility to point out all forms of racism occurring around them or retreating from their new knowledge (back to a Contact mindset or into racist thinking).
+They often respond by feeling a responsibility to point out all forms of racism occurring around them or retreating from their new knowledge (i.e. going back to a Contact mindset).

 - Reintegration: The next status can be marked by anger and a wish to say racism is a problem for the BIPOC community to solve.
 While Tatum reports being asked if this stage can be avoided, “most White people who speak up against racism will attest to the temptation they sometimes feel to slip back into collusion and silence.” (p.
 195)

 - Pseudo-Independence: Referred to as the “guilty White liberal” (p.
 199) phase, Pseudo-Independence occurs when a White person “has achieved an intellectual understanding of racism as a system of advantage but doesn’t quite know what to do about it.”
-Here, Whites may either wish to make BIPOC friends or entirely avoid gatherings where BIPOC are present out of fear of saying or doing the wrong thing.
+Here, Whites may either wish to 1) make BIPOC friends or 2) entirely avoid gatherings where BIPOC are present out of fear that they will say/do the wrong thing.